What Is Being Done

 The Purple Sticky Trap Survey

 The purple sticky trap survey had been conducted on a yearly basis since 2009 with an emphasis on placing traps in high risk areas such as campgrounds and public places.
-Although an official survey has not been done in Iowa in 2014 to the extend it has been done in past years, the purple traps are still used today to help confirm areas where EAB is suspected to occur.
-Fewer traps were placed in 2013 due to lack of federal funding, which is the trend that we can expect to see in the future as more Iowa areas become infested with EAB.
+Although an official survey has not been done in Iowa since 2013, the purple traps are still used today to help confirm areas where EAB is suspected to occur.

 In past years these traps were placed throughout northeast Iowa, and were placed by following a 1.5 mile grid patern.
 This was done in anticipation of detecting emerald ash borer as it moved out of the quarantine areas in Minnesota, Wisconsin and Iowa.